 - mysql_query(‘sql query’) – does the SQL queries.
 Click here for some SQL query samples.
-The again, i’m not here to discuss about mySQL.
+Then again, I’m not here to discuss mySQL.

 - mysql_fetch_array(‘query’) – fetches all queries in the table to display or manipulate data.
 It is placed in a while loop so that it would query all rows.
 Take note that only 1 row is queried per loop that’s why a while loop is necessary.